PL/C: Legacy

 PL/C was still in use at the beginning of the 1980s.
 However, by then the Pascal programming language was beginning to come to the fore as a teaching language, and the move of student access towards smaller and more distributed computer systems than IBM mainframes also continued.
 And PL/I itself never gained the dominance its designers had hoped for in either the business or scientific programming fields.

 At Cornell itself, the switch to using Pascal in its introductory computer programming classes took place during 1984.
-Conway has said he does not know how long PL/C remained in use at the various sites where it was installed.
+Conway later said that he did not know how long PL/C remained in use at the various sites where it was installed.

 In 2012, an effort was ongoing to resurrect the popular Michigan Terminal System and the software that ran on it as part of an archival effort on IBM 360/370 simulators.
 Among the things they requested was permission to run the PL/C object code, which was informally granted by those staff associated with it who were still at Cornell.

 As of 2022, the source for PL/C appears to have been lost.